How We Use Your Information:

 How else is your information used?

-We will use your information to confirm that you have booked appointments and to send you reminders about these appointments.
+We will use your information to confirm that you have booked appointments and to send you reminders and other communications about these appointments by SMS, Text, Email and Phone.

 Dr Julian might use your information if you want to cancel an appointment and in order to give you a refund if appropriate.